sethdtwigg/PowerToys-Run-VerseLink/README.md

 ## Installation

-- Download the [latest release](https://github.com/CoreyHayward/PowerToys-Run-InputTyper/releases/) by selecting the architecture that matches your machine: `x64` (more common) or `ARM64`
+- Download the latest release by selecting the architecture that matches your machine.
 - Close PowerToys
 - Extract the archive to `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`
 - Open PowerToys